janwidmer/lzb-select-dynamic/src/readme.md

 * The custom control dynamically renders a select with options based on the chosen `entityType`
 * Available entity types are
+  * Post Type
+  * Taxonomy Type
-  * Posts (Default or Custom post types)
+  * Post (Default or Custom post types)
-  * Pages
+  * Page
-  * Taxonomies (Tags or Categories)
+  * Taxonomy (Tags, Categories, Custom Taxonomy)
-* The select options can be restricted to use a certain page / category as parent
+* The select options can be restricted to use a certain entry as parent

+### Restrictions

+The custom control is using the `getEntityRecords` method.

+* This method can load a maximum of 100 entities and render them as dropdown options
+* When choosing the entity type `Page`, depending on the number of pages you have, the first time, the call might take a while, as the whole page object get's loaded
+* To use a custom taxonomy type, make sure to activate the REST option in the `register_taxonomy` function by adding `'show_in_rest' => true,`
+* Parent Entity Restriction does only work for Pages / Categories / Custom Taxonomies, as other Entity Types (e.g. Posts / Tags) cannot be nested

 ## Installation